ThanmayJ/ThanmayJ.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/profile.png">

 Hi!
-My name is Thanmay Jayakumar, and I am an AI Resident at AI4Bhārat, Indian Institute of Technology Madras, India.
+My name is Thanmay Jayakumar, and I am a Masters Student at the Indian Institute of Technology Madras, India.

-Broadly, my research interests are related to investigating the cross-lingual capabilities of Large Language Models (LLMs) and extending their support to low-resource languages, and I am guided by Dr. Anoop Kunchukuttan, Dr. Raj Dabre and Prof. Mitesh Khapra.
+Broadly, my research interests are related to investigating the cross-lingual capabilities of Large Language Models (LLMs) and extending their support to low-resource languages, and I am guided by Dr. Raj Dabre, Dr. Anoop Kunchukuttan, and Prof. Mitesh Khapra at AI4Bhārat.
 I aspire to alleviate language barriers by improving tools for multilingual communication.
 I also work on building open-source datasets and models for Indian languages.
 Previously, I worked on Audio Retrieval during my undergraduate summer internship at IIT Kanpur, supervised by Prof. Vipul Arora.

 I completed my Bachelors of Technology in Electronics & Communication Engineering at Visvesvaraya National Institute of Technology (VNIT) Nagpur.
 I developed my interest in Deep Learning and Natural Language Processing (NLP) at IvLabs, the Robotics & AI Lab of VNIT Nagpur, where I reviewed and implemented state-of-the-art architectures.
 At IvLabs, I also served as a mentor for junior undergraduates interested in pursuing NLP research.
 During my final year, I worked under Prof. Mansi Radke on Open Information Extraction and Prof. Anamika Singh on Image Captioning, the latter of which was for my bachelors thesis.